anubhav1206/Awesome_Resume_Builder/Contribution.md

 - On the GitHub website, navigate to your forked repo - on the top of the files section, you'll notice a new section containing a `Compare & Pull Request` button!

-- Click on that button, this will load a new page, comparing the local branch in your forked repository against the main branch in the EddieHub Hacktoberfest repository.
+- Click on that button, this will load a new page, comparing the local branch in your forked repository against the main branch in the Awesome_Resume_Builder repository.
 Do not make any changes in the selected values of the branches (do so only if needed), and click the green `Create Pull Request` button.
-After creating the PR (Pull Request), our GitHub Actions workflow will add a welcome message to your PR.
+After creating the PR (Pull Request),
   Note: A pull request allows us to merge your changes with the original project repo.

 - Your pull request will be reviewed and then eventually merged.